schencoding/peahash/README.md

 ## Prerequisite

 1. Hardware:
-- With Intel Optane Memory, you can reproduce all the results.
+- With *Intel Optane Memory*, you can reproduce all the results.
-- With AVX512, you can use some optimizations in Pea Hash.
+- With *AVX512*, you can use some optimizations in Pea Hash.
+- Otherwise, only pea_dram can be deployed.

 2. install cmake,  g++